 The drug should be used with caution in patients who consume substantial quantities of alcohol and/or have a past history of liver disease.
 Active liver disease or unexplained transaminase elevations are contraindications to the use of Lovastatin.

-As with other lipid-lowering agents, moderate (less than three times the upper limit of normal) elevations of serum transaminases have been reported following therapy with Lovastatin (see ADVERSE REACTIONS).
+Moderate (less than three times the upper limit of normal) elevations of serum transaminases have been reported following therapy with Lovastatin (see ADVERSE REACTIONS ).
 These changes appeared soon after initiation of therapy with Lovastatin, were often transient, were not accompanied by any symptoms and interruption of treatment was not required.

 Lovastatin is less effective in patients with the rare homozygous familial hypercholesterolemia, possibly because these patients have no functional LDL receptors.
 Lovastatin appears to be more likely to raise serum transaminases (see ADVERSE REACTIONS) in these homozygous patients.